gleicher/gleicher.github.io/content/pages/Advice/undergrad-research/index.md

 {{% bold-red %}}Warning: This is a work in progress, but I am letting out since people are asking. {{% /bold-red %}}

 {{% dimbox %}}
+**Update: May 20, 2022:** I guess it's not clear, but "REU" is an NSF program for "Research Experiences for Undergraduates" - in order to be eligible, the student must be a US citizen or permanent resident.

+For any opportunity (peer mentor, project, directed study, honors project), please fill out the [form](https://forms.gle/vj74vbKVVK6AK8R8A) before you send me email, and tell me (in your email) that you have filled out the form.

+And this summer, we are limiting the number of students we work with.
+There may be some REU positions.
+There will be more opportunities in the fall (especially for students who want to do honors projects).

 **Update: April 7, 2022:** I hope we are emerging from the pandemic.
 But the new reality of working styles (mixing remote and in-person work) is challenging for student projects.
 We are being cautious as we start to work with new students.
 I am not sure what we will be able to do this summer beyond REU positions (assuming they are funded).

 **Update: January 3, 2021:** As the pandemic continues, the uncertainty of working with students becomes even less clear.
 Our experience with remote work with undergraduate assistants has been mixed, at best.
 There seems to be little substitute for hands-on face time with a graduate student mentor.